Travelodge (British company)

-Travelodge Hotels Limited is a private company operating in the hotels and hospitality industry throughout the United Kingdom, Ireland and Spain.
-Known simply as Travelodge, it is the UK's largest independent hotel brand with over 570 limited-service hotels across the UK.
+Travelodge Hotels Limited, trading as Travelodge, is a private company operating in the hotels and hospitality industry throughout the United Kingdom, Ireland and Spain.

 Company history

 Opening by Trusthouse Forte

-In the early 1970s, Charles Forte bought the US Travelodge brand with the hope of establishing it in Britain.
-The first Travelodges opened in 1973 in former Excelsior Motor Lodge branches, a brand of motels owned by Forte which were located near busy roads.
-Trusthouse Forte would later open another roadside hotel chain in 1976.
-These were Little Chef Lodges which were attached to Little Chef restaurants and was the first chain of budget hotels in the UK.
+In the early 1970s, Charles Forte imported the Travelodge brand from the United States with the hope of establishing it in the UK.
+The first Travelodge locations opened in 1973 in former Excelsior Motor Lodge branches, a brand of motels owned by Forte which were located near busy roads.
+In 1976, Trusthouse Forte would open Little Chef Lodges; these were attached to Little Chef restaurants and the first chain of budget hotels in the UK.
 In 1988, the two chains were combined and rebranded to become "Forte Travelodge".

 Granada ownership

 In 1995, Travelodge was bought by Granada, when the Forte Group (formerly Trusthouse Forte) underwent a hostile takeover.
 Granada decided to open Travelodges away from the roadside, with the first urban Travelodge opening in 1997.
 In 2001, Granada merged and then de-merged with Compass Group, where their hospitality interests were transferred to Compass.